dchchem/pyCIFer/README.md

 All the additional data to be filled to a CIF file is added *via* a configuration file (with ```.inp``` extension).
 If custom data (*i.e.* not constant for all crystal structures, as crystal size, its shape and colour, *etc.*) is present, one can pass it by using ```!INPUT``` keyword in configuration file.
 Please note that the minimum and maximum theta values are taken from ```.p4p``` file (```!SAINGL``` keyword).

 ### CIF prerequisite validation
 From version v2026/3 and onward, *pyCIFer* can handle prerequisite checkCIF/PLATON-style checking against a data validation prefilter file (with ```.dvp``` extension).
-By default, it is recommended to pre-check your CIF files using standard IUCr DVP checks (listed on their [website](https://journals.iucr.org/services/cif/checking/prefilter.html)).
+By default, it is recommended to pre-check your CIF files using standard IUCr DVP checks (listed on their [website](https://journals.iucr.org/services/cif/checking/prefilter.html), use the ```precheck.dvp``` file).
 The ```.dvp``` files need to be, along with configuration files and templates, in the config folder.
 > [!NOTE]
 > Some entries, listed at the IUCr DVP, are deprecated and replaced by some new ones.
 See the [CIFCore](https://github.com/COMCIFS/cif_core) (CORE_DIC) CIF dictionary for alternative entries.